 2. What subtle signs do you see when you’re starting to really struggle?

 3. In regard to your mental health, what things scare you the most?

-4. Are there any things your mental health stops you from doing?
+4. What things does your mental health stop you from doing?
 Is there any way you can get creative and work around that?